rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

  * **Destructive actions on remote systems**: Agents often have access to CLI tools that interact with production infrastructure.

-I asked some developer what incidents they had happen with AI agents so far.
+I asked some developers what incidents they had happen with AI agents so far.
 Here are a few examples:

 > I don't have the session anymore, but while working on a redmine integration,
 > it found out that I had a REDMINE_API_KEY in my ENV variables and started
 > fetching data from our production redmine.
+>
 > -- Alesandro Rodi

 > While it wasn't a major issue, it was frustrating when database migration
 > errors caused the development database to be deleted and recreated, as I
 > often lost data I needed to keep.
+>
 > -- Bruno Costanzo

 > While I was testing our claude code skill to deploy web-apps to deplo.io, the
 > agent hit the quota limit of the number of apps.
 To solve this it decided
 > it's best to delete existing apps with `nctl delete app`.
 Luckily it asked
 > for confirmation before going ahead.
+>
 > -- Josua Schmid

-We didn't have a case yet were things went seriously wrong, mostly because we don't let the agents run unattended.
+We didn't have a case yet where things went seriously wrong, mostly because we don't let the agents run unattended.
 But it was enough to trigger us to really think about how to improve the situation.